Waste management guidelines

 3.3 External Storage – Location

-For purpose-built flats it is necessary to provide an appropriate storage area for refuse and recycling containers.
-These must be an integral part of any new development, with appropriate design, capacity, layout, access and signage.
+It is necessary to provide an appropriate storage area for general waste and recycling containers.
+These must be an integral part of any new development or conversion, with appropriate design, capacity, layout, access and signage.
 Communal bin storage areas should be clearly identified on plans, and the space allocated to them must be guaranteed for the purposes of waste storage.
 Communal bin storage areas must be located within the footprint of the development, and ideally be at ground level.
-However, if an underground storage solution is planned for standard wheeled bins (such as in a basement car park) then an appropriate collection point for the containers at ground level must be provided and clearly shown on the plans.
+However, if an underground storage solution is planned for standard wheeled bins (such as in a basement car park) then an appropriate designated collection point for the containers at ground level must be provided and clearly shown on the plans.
+A formal refuse strategy must be provided showing how bins will bin transported to and from the designated collection point, and by whom.

 3.4 External Storage – Dimensions